stprograms/SuperSoco485Monitor/README.md

 # SuperSoco485Monitor
 C# Application to monitor the communication on the internal RS485 Bus on Super Soco Motorcycles

 This small application is used for debug and analysis of the data received from the RS485 bus of Super Soco Motorcycles.
 It is not compatible with newer motorcycles that use CAN bus as the communication medium.
+Since this application is a helper for first analysis, the code is more or less written quick and dirty.

 Information about the Baudrate, Structure of the telegrams and content of the telegrams has been derived from the [Dashboard Android App](https://github.com/Xmanu12/SuSoDevs) of [Xmanu12](https://github.com/Xmanu12).